-If your total superannuation balance at the end of 30 June in the previous financial year is greater than or equal to \$1.6 million, and you make non-concessional contributions, you will have excess non-concessional contributions.
+If your total superannuation balance at the end of 30 June 2024 is greater than or equal to \$1.9 million, and you make non-concessional contributions, you will have excess non-concessional contributions.
 For further information on excess non-concessional contributions, please see the relevant section below.